2022 Internazionali di Tennis Castel del Monte – Doubles

 Karol Drzewiecki and Szymon Walków were the defending champions but only Walków chose to defend his title, partnering Łukasz Kubot.
 Walków lost in the semifinals to Julian Cash and Henry Patten.

-Cash and Patten won the title after defeating Francesco Forti and Marcello Serafini 6–7(3–7), 6–4, [10–4] in the final.
+Cash and Patten won the title after defeating Francesco Forti and Marcello Serafini 6–7(3–7), 6–4, [10–4] in the final, setting a record for Challenger doubles titles in a calendar year with nine.